Knowledgebase (2328)

 }, []);

-const WordToTXT = async () => {
+const ConvertPowerPointToPDF = async () => {

 if (wasmModule) {

-const inputFileName = 'Data.docx';
+const inputFileName = "Sample.pptx";

-await wasmModule.FetchFileToVFS(inputFileName,'', `${process.env.PUBLIC_URL}/`);
+await wasmModule.FetchFileToVFS(inputFileName, "", `${process.env.PUBLIC_URL}/`);

-const doc = wasmModule.Document.Create();
+const ppt = wasmModule.Presentation.Create();

-// Read the generated text file from VFS
+// Read the generated PDF file

 const modifiedFileArray = wasmModule.FS.readFile(outputFileName);

-// Create a Blog object from the text file
+// Create a Blob object from the PDF file

-const modifiedFile = new Blob([modifiedFileArray], {type: 'text/plain'});
+const modifiedFile = new Blob([modifiedFileArray], { type: "application/pdf"});

 // Create a URL for the Blob